AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Nuclear family

-A nuclear family is a couple of parents and their dependent children regarded as a basic social unit.
+A nuclear family consists of parents and their dependent children, forming a basic social unit.

 Nuclear weapon